 - Blow dry freshly washed strands to get those imperfectly flipped-out ends.

-- Add a shine serum like Kristin Ess Weightless Shine Working Serum ($14).
+- Add a shine serum, like the Kristin Ess Weightless Shine Working Serum ($14).

 - Place bobby pins along the front to hold hair off the face.
 We're partial to this asymmetrical take.